Initiatives and Referenda

 What is a referendum?

 A referendum is a petition to refer an existing law and submit it to the voters for their approval or rejection.
-A local referendum refers county, municipal, or metro township laws, and a statewide referendum refers a state law.
+A local referendum refers to county, municipal, or metro township laws, and a statewide referendum refers a state law.

 How do I conduct an initiative or referendum?